UK Covid-19 infections hit two million but rate of increase may be slowing

 Patient numbers topped 14,000 in mid-July of this year at the peak of the BA.4/BA.5 wave.

-Around two-thirds of patients in hospital who test positive for Covid-19 are being treated primarily for something else.

-But they need to be isolated from patients who do not have the virus, putting extra demands on staff already struggling to clear a record backlog of treatment.

-Dr Mary Ramsay, director of public health programmes at the UK Health Security Agency, said the data on hospital patients was “encouraging”, adding: “It’s possible that we’re already seeing the benefits from so many people taking up their Covid-19 autumn booster.
+Dr Mary Ramsay, director of public health programmes at the UK Health Security Agency (UKHSA), said the trend in hospital numbers means it is “possible that we’re already seeing the benefits from so many people taking up their Covid-19 autumn booster.

 Register for free to continue reading